cloudflare/cloudflare-docs/content/magic-network-monitoring/api.md

 Refer to [account configuration](/api/operations/magic-network-monitoring-configuration-list-account-configuration) to:
 - Create, list, update, and delete Magic Network Monitoring configurations
-- List default sampling, router IPs, and rules for account
+- List default sampling, router IPs, and rules for an account

 ## Rules configuration